Skip to main content

 Frequently Asked Questions

-The Public Health Guidance for Communicable Disease (including COVID-19) Management in Child Care Settings outlines the health and safety measures that should be in place to reduce the likelihood of spread of infections, including COVID-19.
+The Public Health Guidance for Communicable Disease Management in Child Care Settings outlines the health and safety measures that should be in place to reduce the impact of communicable diseases, such as COVID-19 and influenza, on their operations.
 These guidelines apply to all child care settings, including those in personal homes.

 Safety measures